Parkway Honda Dealership Makes Dover, Ohio the Latest Solar Trailblazing Hub

 Parkway Honda Paves the Way Among Ohio Dealerships as a Solar Pioneer with Investment in On-Site Power Generation

-This month, Freedom Solar Power announced its contract with Parkway Auto Group to install solar arrays at its Honda dealership in Dover, Ohio.
-This solar initiative by Parkway Honda clears the way for future solar installments at Parkway dealerships as the company strives towards becoming 75% sustainable in the near future.
-Parkway Honda is setting a new standard amongst Ohio automotive dealerships by investing in on-site power generation and becoming one of the first car dealerships in Tuscarawas County to do so.
+This month, solar panel company Freedom Solar Power announced its contract with Parkway Auto Group.
+The goal is to install solar arrays at its Honda dealership in Dover, Ohio.
+This solar initiative by Parkway Honda clears the way for future solar installments.
+The company strives towards becoming 75% sustainable in the near future.
+Parkway Honda is setting a new standard amongst Ohio automotive dealerships.
+They’re investing in on-site power generation and becoming one of the first car dealerships in Tuscarawas County to do so.

-Freedom Solar installed a 7,038 sq. ft. solar array that consists of 248 panels, producing 120.3 kilowatts (kW) of on-site power at Parkway Honda and is able to generate over $378,000 worth of 20-year savings.
-Each year, Parkway Honda will reduce their carbon footprint by over 91.9 metric tons of CO2 with their solar array.
+Freedom Solar installed a 7,038 sq. ft. solar array that consists of 248 panels.
+It produces 120.3 kilowatts (kW) of on-site power at Parkway Honda.
+It is able to generate over $378,000 worth of 20-year savings.
+Each year, the Honda dealership in Ohio will reduce their carbon footprint by over 91.9 metric tons of CO2 with their solar array.
 The amount of CO2 emissions offset by this solar system per year is equivalent to 1,516 trees planted and 20 cars taken off the road.
 The solar array was recently completed.

 “We couldn’t be happier with our decision,” said Parkway Honda’s Partner, Mark C. Mears.
 “We are one of the first dealerships in the county to go solar and we are proud to be leading the way within Dover and Tuscarawas County.
 By diminishing our carbon footprint, we are achieving advantages never seen before rather than just reducing our electricity bill.”